agroportal/fairness/README.md

  </a>
 </p>

+## Contact Us
+Emna Amdouni, University of Montpellier (emna.amdouni@lirmm.fr).
+Clement Jonquet, University of Montpellier (jonquet@lirmm.fr) and Syphax Bouazzouni, University of Montpellier (syphax.bouazzouni@lirmm.fr).

+Your suggestions and comments are welcome.
+Thank you!

 ## Main Features
 *   Compute the FAIR score of a list of ontologies.
 *   Compute the average FAIR score of a list of ontologies.